 This project, recently exhibited at NeurIPS 2020 (Machine Learning for Creativity and Design), is an exploration of architectural interiority and exteriority using 3D generative adversarial networks (GANs) to produce spatial and formal prompts for creative computational 3D designs across scales and domains.
 Three different latent spaces (i.e. chairs, buildings and chair+buildings) are used for the sampling and interpolations.
 Through a seamless computational pipeline, instances of the generated design artefacts are either 3D-printed directly as a whole or assembled with 3D-printed parts.

 An ongoing research in appropriating autoregressive machine learning models for discrete architecture.
 An alternative approach to generative adversarial networks (GANs) that leverages on the discrete conception of parts-to-whole relationship in architectural design.
-The Discrete-Bofill and Discrete-Corb demonstrate the architectural sampling of Ricado Bofill’s La Muralla Roja (1973) and Le Corbusier’s Maison Dom-ino (1914) respectively.
+The Discrete-Bofill, Discrete-Corb, Discrete-Mies demonstrate the architectural sampling of Ricado Bofill’s La Muralla Roja (1973), Le Corbusier’s Maison Dom-ino (1914) and Ludwig Mies van der Rohe’s Barcelona Pavilion (1929) respectively.

 The project forms part of a research strand in appropriating deep learning within digital humanities, as a critical design reflection on the restoration/augmentation/imagination of cultural heritage.
 The notion of ‘in-painting’ a presupposed past/future void in time and space is architecturalized as Addition & Alteration Works and Oldify Architecturally.
 The former samples from a parallel ‘before & after’ latent walk, while the latter samples from a custom generative adversarial network (GAN) by extending recent deep learning models to ‘oldify’/’youngify’ buildings, rather than faces.